 Due to movements within the natural gas industry, J-W Power weathered divestitures and workforce adjustments over the years, especially in their IT department.
 Paul Woolsey, the company’s applications manager, started evaluating low-code platforms and found Caspio.

-Within six months, Woolsey and his team built and deployed 15 applications using Caspio’s low-code platform, all without hiring additional IT staff.
+Within six months, Woolsey and his team built and deployed 15 applications using Caspio’s low-code online database platform, all without hiring additional IT staff.

 “Caspio hit all the sweet spots.
 As far as recommending it to others, peers and colleagues, I could not recommend it enough,” Woolsey said.